For Those in Peril -1944

 This has now all been cut, sadly – it certainly sounds like an unusual take on the “fallen woman” theme.
 Even as the film stands, though, the romance across the class divide is a striking element.
 Of course, this is also a theme of another famous film based on a book by Forester, The African Queen, which also has some similarities with this film’s war story.

-This on-land section of the film is quickly over, and Albert (Mills) heads off for sea, as one of the crew of an ageing, small ship, the cruiser HMS Rutland.
+The plot is centred on the illegitimate son of a British naval officer singlehandedly bringing about the downfall of a German cruiser during World War I. This on-land section of the film is quickly over, and Albert (Mills) heads off for sea, as one of the crew of an ageing, small ship, the cruiser HMS Rutland.
 His father is still a serving officer on another ship, but neither of them knows of the other’s existence.
 The first shipborne scenes are fairly lighthearted, including a sequence where the boys invite some young German sailors aboard.
 Albert has a boxing match with one of the German lads, Max, and they strike up an instant friendship.
 However, even before the pair have finished singing Danny Boy together, the Germans are ordered back to their ship – and by the next scene the First World War is under way.
 (The actor cast as Max, Howard Marion-Crawford, played Doctor Watson in a 1950s TV series with Ronald Howard as Sherlock Holmes, while Mills played an elderly version of Dr Watson in 1980s film The Masks of Death.)

 After the Rutland is sunk, Albert and a gravely ill Ginger are plucked from the sea and rescued by the same German battle cruiser where they have friends among the crew.
 Max is delighted to see Albert and is soon sneaking him cigarettes and chatting to him, only shutting up when he sees an officer.
 Strikingly, there’s no hint of any personal enmity among the ordinary sailors, even though you might expect that in a film with such a strong vein of patriotism.